craflin/mare/README.md

 ### GNU/Linux

-Git, a compiler compatible with g++ and Make are required to compile Mare on GNU/Linux (or another GNU/Linux-like operating system).
-Mare can then be cloned and compiled with:
+Compiling Mare on GNU/Linux (or another GNU/Linux-like operating system) requires Git, a bash like shell and a g++ compatible compiler.
+Mare can be cloned and compiled with:

 ```
 $ cd /your/working/directory
 $ git clone https://github.com/craflin/mare.git mare
 $ cd mare
-$ make
+$ ./generate
 ```

 The generated executable (mare) will be located in the directory "Debug".
-It can be used to compile Mare without debug symbols:
+It can be used to create an optimized build of Mare without debug symbols:

 ```
 $ cd /your/working/directory/mare